Wetlands Delineation Training

 The DEP delineation manual: Delineating Bordering Vegetated Wetlands in Massachusetts.
 This manual is the basis for delineating wetlands in Massachusetts.
 Download a copy and read it.

-Since you can’t memorize all the things you need to in the DEP manual, we’ve made the 2013 Buzzards Bay National Estuary Program Pocket Guide to Delineating Wetlands that contains all the essential info and fits in your back pocket.
-Like all our pocket guides, print it out on a two sided printer, 8.5 X 11 paper, landscape setting.
+Since you can’t memorize all the things you need to in the DEP manual, we’ve made the updated 2024 Buzzards Bay National Estuary Program Pocket Guide to Delineating Wetlands that contains all the essential info and fits in your back pocket.
+Like all our pocket guides, print it out on a two-sided printer, 8.5 X 11 paper, landscape setting.

 You also might want to look at the 2014 Fall BBNEP/MACC Vegetation Workshop presentation that has all the lecture notes included.